Program and Course Search

 Note:

-1. For students who started the program prior to Fall 2020, credit toward the graduation requirements will not be given for both ADMN 295 and ADMN 297, ADMN 170 and 171, or ADMN 291 and ADMN 259.
+1. For students who started the program prior to Fall 2020, credit towards the graduation requirements will not be given for both ADMN 295 and ADMN 297, ADMN 170 and 171, or ADMN 291 and ADMN 259.

 2. ADMN 399 Directed Studies (3) can be used as an elective as described above.
 Alternatively, it can be added to the program to increase the total credit count.
 Replacing any course with ADMN 399 will not support any block transfer agreement.
 If adding ADMN 399 to the total program credit count, some block transfer agreements may limit block transfer to 60 credits.
 See program coordinator for details and implications.